swanson/swanson.github.com/_posts/2013-03-26-too-much-information.md

 I tend to err on the side of too little information and adjust as needed.
 You can always offer to go further if the client wants more information.
-I find this preferable to getting too technical and losing the focus on the discussion.
+I find this preferable to getting too technical and losing the focus of the discussion.

 *"So how long will this task take?"*, the client asks at a status meeting.